Plant/Equipment Safety Management FAQs

 What do I need to consider during the purchase/hiring, installation and commissioning of plant/equipment?

-Before purchasing, hiring or leasing, installing and commissioning plant/equipment, you need to determine:
+Before purchasing, hiring/leasing, installing and commissioning plant/equipment, you need to determine:

-- the control measures needed to minimise these hazards and risks;
+- the control measures needed to minimise these hazards and risks and how these are documented and communicated

-- any special skills required for people who operating the equipment or carry out inspection and maintenance;
+- any special skills required for people who operate the equipment or carry out inspection and maintenance

-- any special conditions or equipment required to protect the health and safety of people carrying out activities such as installation, operation and maintenance; and
+- any special conditions or equipment required to protect the health and safety of people carrying out activities such as installation, operation and maintenance

 - any alterations or modifications to be made to the plant/equipment.